Who We Are

 The Wombat Awareness Organisation (WAO) is a non-profit charity specialising in the rescue, rehabilitation and advocacy of the unique, amazing and gorgeous Southern Hairy-Nosed Wombat.
 We focus on conserving and protecting wild wombats whilst supporting a 24-hour rescue and rehabilitation centre within the largest and only free-range, cage-free wombat sanctuary.

 Based in the Adelaide Hills, WAO was founded and has been proactive in the wombat community since 2006.
-As an independently funded organisation, WAO relies solely on the kindness of others who wish to join our mission to save the Southern Hair-Nosed Wombat.
+As an independently funded organisation, WAO relies solely on the kindness of others who wish to join our mission to save the Southern Hairy-Nosed Wombat.

 Saved 10,000+